Shobea/meeting-summarizer/backend/README.md

-# Meeting Summarizer Backend
+# Meeting Summarizer Backend update by Clyde (i want to go to sleep and don't wake up)

-FastAPI backend that wraps the Python ML models for speech-to-text and text summarization.

 ## Setup